ydataai/ydata-fabric-sdk/docs/sdk/modules/connectors.md

 # Connectors

-YData SDK allows users to consume data assets from remote storages through **Connectors**.
+Fabric SDK allows users to consume data assets from remote storages through **Connectors**.
 YData **Connectors** support different types of storages, from filesystems to RDBMS'.

 Below the list of available connectors: